ravitemer/codecompanion-history.nvim/README.md

 ## The `@memory` tool

-If you have installed [VectorCode](https://github.com/Davidyz/VectorCode), this plugin will use VectorCode to create an index for your chat summaries and create a tool called `@memory`.
+If you have installed the [VectorCode](https://github.com/Davidyz/VectorCode) CLI, this plugin will use VectorCode to create an index for your chat summaries and create a tool called `@memory`.
 This tool gives the LLM the ability to search for (the summary of) previous chats so that you can refer to them in a new chat.